Selim1710/Datatable-Facory-Seeder-learning/README.md

-<h2>In this project i have add a datatable and make a seeder where seeding data in category and sub-category table</h2>
+<h4>In this project i have add a datatable and make a seeder where seeding data into category and sub-category table</h4>